 Build better API’s faster with PHP and Laravel 5.4

-apiato is a starter project, designed to help you build scalable API’s faster, by providing tools and functionalities that facilitates the development of any API-Centric Applications.
+APIATO is a flawless framework for building scalable and testable API-Centric Applications with PHP.
+It is designed to help you build scalable API’s faster, by providing tools and functionalities that facilitates the development of any API-Centric App.

-apiato uses the best frameworks, tools and conventions in a very creative way to deliver a modern PHP Application.
+APIATO uses the best frameworks, tools and conventions in a creative way to deliver a rich set of features in a modern PHP Application.

 How to read the docs